QuartzBio

 • Mutation Data Access for Richer Analyses: Perform more detailed analysis of genetic variations.

-Non-compliant collection dashboard
+Non-compliant data collection dashboard

 Figure 1.
 New Non-Compliant Data Collections Dashboard features 6 configurable visualizations that make it easy to monitor missing, partial, and out-of-protocol sample collections.